 Softness: I have to say... this yarn softens up SO nicely!
 After the wash, it becomes incredibly soft and so fluffy.
 The stiffness of the yarn completely goes away (it actually flops!).
 Is it the softest I've ever felt?
 No, not by a long shot, but considering how stiff it was before, it turned out really good!

-The good news is, I didn’t notice much, if any, pilling on the yarn after it went through the wash.
-Granted, pilling can be fixed, it’s still annoying to deal with, so the less pilling a fabric does, the better!
+The good news is, I didn't notice much pilling on the yarn after it went through the wash.
+Granted, pilling can be fixed, it's still annoying to deal with, so the less pilling a fabric does, the better!

 I do love how valuable and available this yarn is.
 As someone who lives in the good ol' corn fields of Illinois, I don't have a lot of options when it comes to yarn stores nearby.
 Literally the only place I can go for cheap (ish), decent yarn?
 Michaels.

 Well, Hobby Lobby too, but I don't count that.

 Despite the yarn being rough and stiff pre-wash, the amount of yarn you get for the price (especially with coupons) makes it great for big projects like blankets and playing around with new techniques.
 I also love this yarn because of its wash-ability.